AbstractPlay/api/README.md

 Version: unnumbered alpha

-Nothing to see here yet.
 This project is in the very early stages.
 No real documentation yet, but it's coming.

 The way to use this is to clone or download the repository, create a virtual environment, install the dependencies (`requirements.txt`), then run.